Ashgi: Worship

-Ashgi was worshiped in Adab and Kesh.
+Ashgi is already mentioned in Early Dynastic sources from Fara.
+He was worshiped in Adab and Kesh.
 Additionally, a village named Ashgi-pada existed near the first of these cities.
-He is already mentioned in Early Dynastic sources from Fara.
+Evidence is also available from a city closely connected to Kesh, Irisaĝrig.

 A temple of Ashgi existed in Adab.
 A partially preserved name, E-ugim(...), "house like a storm (...)," is known from temple lists, but according to Andrew R. George it is uncertain if it refers to a house of worship located in Adab or in Kesh.
+A house of worship dedicated to him was also located in Irisaĝrig.

-In known documents from Adab, Ashgi is one of the three deities most commonly attested in theophoric names, next to Enlil and Utu.
+In texts from Adab, Ashgi is one of the three deities most commonly attested in theophoric names, next to Enlil and Utu.
 He also appears in greeting formulas in letters alongside his mother, usually under the name Digirmah, an epithet meaning "exalted deity."
 The name Ninhursag is used less often in such sources.
 In offering lists, Ashgi is typically followed by Inanna and Ishkur.

 While Ashgi was one of the main gods of Adab in the Early Dynastic and Sargonic periods, outside of god lists preserving a conservative view of the local pantheons he is sparsely attested from the Old Babylonian period onward.
 He was replaced in the role of the city deity by Ninhursag, whose cult was transferred to Adab from Kesh in the Sargonic period.